 3. Can I part with my things?

-Moving into a smaller home usually means downsizing your possessions too.
+Moving into a smaller home usually means downsizing your possessions, too.
 For some, this can be so difficult that it’s enough to put them off the idea altogether.
-Homes that we’ve lived in for decades are often full of sentimental items and special memories, so it’s understandable that saying goodbye can feel sad.
+Homes we’ve lived in for decades are often full of sentimental items and special memories, so it’s understandable that saying goodbye can feel sad.
 However, there are many benefits to decluttering.

 While it can be tricky to get rid of possessions, it can also be liberating.
-If you think you’d like to downsize but struggle with the thought of letting go of certain belongings, remember you don’t have to rush in and tackle it all at once.
+If you think you’d like to downsize but struggle with the thought of letting go of certain belongings, remember that you don’t have to rush in and tackle it all at once.
 You can go slowly, moving room by room, and decluttering in a thoughtful and intentional way.
 That way, when you’ve finished, you’ll hopefully feel more sure about your decisions.

 4. Does downsizing make financial sense?

 Most people looking to downsize have lived in their current home for at least a decade, so there’s often a good profit to be made if you sell.
-In an ideal world, you can use that money to buy a new property, pay off debts, and add a sizeable chunk to your savings and retirement pot.
+In an ideal world, you could use that money to buy a new property, pay off debts, and add a sizeable chunk to your savings and retirement pot.
 Plus, if you move into a new build, your profit will probably stretch further, as they’re built more efficiently than older homes, so you may pay less to heat your home.

-Another way to consider the financial benefits is to think about what not moving will cost you.
+It’s also helpful to think about what not moving will cost you.
 If your children have left home and you have empty rooms, are you using money and energy to heat and maintain spaces that aren’t used?
 If you have a period property, how much will it cost to replace or repair old household systems and appliances?

 Having said that, moving into a smaller home doesn’t necessarily mean you’ll save money.
 The cost of living varies depending on where you live, and there are several other payments associated with moving home, like estate agent’s fees, survey costs, legal fees, stamp duty, and removal fees.
 Selling your home might also require you to fork out for repairs, as most buyers are looking for a property they can move into straight away.

-It’s a good idea to research how much you’ll be able to sell your home for in today’s market, and consider the overall financial impact of moving.
+It’s a good idea to research how much you’ll be able to sell your home for in today’s market and consider the overall financial impact of moving.

 5. What kind of life do I want to live?